Houdini 20.5 Character KineFX

 In addition to the tags that users can add to create a guide skeleton, rig components can also add tags on controls, APEX joints, and other graph nodes they create.
 Rig components further down the line can then pick up on these tags and perform their own functionality on specific groups of nodes.

-For example, the fktransform component adds the bind tag on all the APEX joints that it creates (set in the tags parameter).
+For example, by default, the fktransform component adds the bind tag on all the APEX joints that it creates (set in the tags parameter).
 Downstream, the multiik component’s driven parameter is set to %tag(bind) by default.
 This tells the multiik component that any APEX joint tagged with bind is available to have IK functionality applied to it.
 It then looks at the segments parameter for the tagged joints to actually apply IK to.

 Use the same rig for multiple characters